Washington, D.C., was in a panic!

 When news reached London, all hopes of Europe recognizing the Confederacy were ended.

-On July 5, 1863, President Lincoln and his son were visiting General Daniel E. Sickles, who had his leg blown off at Gettysburg.
-As recorded by General James F. Rusling, when Lincoln was asked if he had been anxious before the Battle, he gravely answered:
+On July 5, 1863, President Lincoln and his son visited General Daniel E. Sickles, who had his leg blown off at Gettysburg.

 "No, I was not; some of my Cabinet and many others in Washington were, but I had no fears...

-Twelve days after the Battle of Gettysburg, July 15, 1863, President Lincoln proclaimed a National Day of Prayer:
+Twelve days after the Battle of Gettysburg, July 15, 1863, Lincoln proclaimed a Day of Prayer:

 "It is meet and right to recognize and confess the presence of the Almighty Father and the power of His hand equally in these triumphs and in these sorrows...